Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter4/README.md

 Input polling repeatedly checks the status of an input device (such as a keyboard).

 ## New Imports
+**import com.badlogic.gdx.InputProcessor** - An InputProcessor is used to receive input events from the keyboard and the touch screen (mouse on the desktop).
+For this it has to be registered with the Input.setInputProcessor(InputProcessor) method.
+It will be called each frame before the call to ApplicationListener.render().
+Each method returns a boolean in case you want to use this with the InputMultiplexer to chain input processors.
 **import com.badlogic.gdx.InputMultiplexer** - An InputProcessor that delegates to an ordered list of other InputProcessors.
 Delegation for an event stops if a processor returns true, which indicates that the event was handled.